Xherdan Shaqiri: 2018 FIFA World Cup

 Shaqiri was included in Switzerland's 23-man squad for the 2018 FIFA World Cup, held in Russia.
 In the group stage, he scored the winning goal as Switzerland came from behind to defeat Serbia 2–1.
 He and fellow goalscorer Granit Xhaka, who is also of Kosovar descent, celebrated their goals by making an eagle gesture, a symbol of ethnic Albanians.
 Switzerland captain Stephan Lichtsteiner, who is not of Albanian origin, did the same gesture to celebrate Shaqiri's goal, and defended both players after the match.
 FIFA fined Xhaka and Shaqiri 10,000 Swiss francs "for unsporting behaviour contrary to the principles of fair-play", while Lichtsteiner paid 5,000 Swiss francs.
 Additionally, with the goal he equalled Stéphane Chapuisat's tally of 21 in internationals and entered Switzerland's top ten scorers of all time.

 Shaqiri was part of Switzerland's squad at the 2019 UEFA Nations League Finals in Portugal.
 He was named in the Team of the Tournament.

 UEFA Euro 2020

 Shaqiri was named in the 26-man Swiss squad for the postponed UEFA Euro 2020.
 On 20 June 2021, he scored twice in the 26th and 68th minutes against Turkey in a group stage match.
 On 2 July 2021, he scored in the quarter final of the tournament against Spain.
 The match ended 1–1 and went to a penalty shoot-out, in which Spain progressed to the semi-finals.

 2022 FIFA World Cup

 On 15 November 2021, Shaqiri became only the fifth Swiss player to reach 100 caps when he started Switzerland's final 2022 World Cup qualifier against Bulgaria.

+On 9 November 2022, he was called up for the 2022 FIFA World Cup in Qatar.
+On 2 December, he scored the first goal in a 3–2 victory over Serbia, contributing to his country's qualification to the knockout stage.